gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part1.md

 # Losing my virginity

 Yeah, you are in the right blog, don't worry.
-I just happen to have a rather quirky sense of humour.
+I just happen to have a rather quirky sense of humor.
 I'm gonna tell you the story of how I lost my virginity and won a golden award.
 Oh yeah!

 Recently I was sailing the internet stopping at islands of unspeakable names, when I ran